-The ideal firmness of your new mattress depends on your weight and your preferred sleeping position.
+The ideal firmness depends on your body weight and preferred sleeping position.

 A firmer mattress is generally better for stomach or back sleepers or those who weigh more than 230 pounds.
-On a firm surface, your frame absorbs most of the pressure, since the weight of your body is distributed more evenly.
+On a firm surface, your frame absorbs most of the pressure.
+The weight of your body is distributed more evenly.
 This helps reduce stress on muscles, veins, and arteries.
 A firm mattress supports your lower back and promotes better oxygen intake while you’re sleeping.

 A softer mattress may be more suitable for lighter bodies, especially those weighing 130 pounds or less.
 They say side sleepers may be more comfortable on a soft or medium-firm mattress, but that will depend on the mattress in question.

 For couples with different sleep needs, a dual-firmness mattress—such as one that’s soft on one side and medium-firm on the other—may be the solution.
 However, the more bells and whistles you put on an everyday consumer product, the more there is to break.
 Any mattress, like the Sleep Number Bed, that will allow for variable firmness and motion isolation for two sleepers, is no exception.
 Talk for a while with any appliance technician you want.
 They’ll all denounce this trend.
 You see it with dishwashers, dryers, and washing machines.
 Something like that probably isn’t necessary for your long-term happiness, but it does help that company distinguish its offering in a crowded marketplace.
 It’s a fact: the industry is huge and brutally competitive.

 There are firmness gradations in between these points, but those are the general rules.

 Size matters when you’re buying a new mattress.

 Twin and Twin XL mattresses are suitable for one person.
 A full or double-sized bed will comfortably sleep two small adults—or one adult and a pet or two.